mraballard/Dog-Travel/README.md

 their profile information (username, first name, last name, email, dog's name) and change their current password.

 Future improvements:
+  - Add dog model, view page to see user's dog details.
   - Organize posts from newest to oldest
   - Add search functionality for all parts of post, not just city.
   - Incorporate password reset functionality without having to log in.